Summer is here and it’s a popular time for last minute-weight loss, particularly before a holiday.

-When you buy Orlistat, the only licensed weight loss pill in the UK, from a reputable pharmacy, you can trust the list of ingredients — that pharmacy will have qualified pharmacists who can follow an audit trail of the medicine from manufacture to dispensing and are subject to oversight from regulatory bodies with the power to take action if they act unethically or mislead patients.
+When you buy Orlistat, the only licensed weight loss pill in the UK, from a reputable pharmacy, you can trust the list of ingredients.
+A legitimate pharmacy will have qualified pharmacists who follow an audit trail of the medicine from manufacture to dispensing and are subject to oversight from regulatory bodies with the power to take action if they act unethically or mislead patients.

 If you take some questionable unlicensed diet pills and have an urgent medical issue, what information will you be able to give the doctor when you’re rushed to hospital?
 They’ll need as much detail as possible about what you ingested, but you won’t be able to tell them with any degree of certainty.
 You’ll just have to hope that they recognise your symptoms and happen to be familiar with that particular line of fake pills.

-Because fake diet pills can have mysterious ingredients and origins, they can produce some horrendous side effects if you’re unlucky with the batch you get.
-Unlicensed weight loss pills can make you feel nauseated, produce headaches, or even induce heart attacks — in some cases, they’ve even been known to prove to fatal.
+Because fake diet pills have mysterious ingredients and origins, they can produce some horrendous side effects.
+Unlicensed weight loss pills can make you feel nauseated, include headaches, or even cause heart attacks — in some cases, they’ve even been known to prove to fatal.

-The best case scenario is generally that the pills don’t do much at all, because even licensed pills used under strict directions from qualified medical professionals have side effects that must be understood and mitigated.
+The best case scenario is generally that the pills don’t do much at all, because even licensed pills used under strict directions from qualified medical professionals have side effects that must be understood and mitigated (here's more about Orlistat side effects).
 With an inferior product and a lack of direction from a suitable authority, you take a massive risk using fake weight loss pills.

-In the UK, Orlistat is covered by the NHS when prescribed, so there’s no financial reason to use unlicensed pills, and there’s no medical reason because Orlistat is the only weight loss medication of its kind that is reliable enough to be licensed.
+In the UK, Orlistat is covered by the NHS when prescribed.
+Consequently, there’s no financial reason to use unlicensed pills.
+There is also no medical reason because Orlistat is the only weight loss medication of its kind that is reliable enough to be licensed.